Skip to main content

 The Deeper Principle

 The Unix philosophy is really about respecting the user’s intelligence.
-Don’t hide complexity behind magic.
-Give them primitives they can combine in ways you didn’t anticipate.
+Do not hide complexity behind magic.
+Give them primitives they can combine.

 Discussion